mbi6245/HMSBootCamp/specification.md

 # Assignment

-In this assignment, you'll be analyzing some data from the the bodyfat dataset, which is a dataset containing body measurements such as height, age, bodyfat percentage, and circumference measurements for a group of men.
-See the documentation in bodyfat.pdf for more info.
+In this assignment, you'll be analyzing some data from the the bodyfat dataset, which is a dataset containing body measurements such as height, age, bodyfat percentage, and circumference measurements of different body parts for a group of men.
+See the documentation in bodyfat.pdf for further information.

 1. Question 1: edit the **README.md** file in this repository to be a brief description of the data analysis you hope to do in this assignment
 1. Question 2: install the `tidyverse` and `regress` packages within RStudio
+1. Question 3: run `?dplyr::select` in the RStudio console.
+We'll revisit the help information in the output pane a bit later
+1. Question 4: read in the csv with the `read_csv` function and save it in a variable with the name of your choosing; NA strings are listed as "NA", so remember to use na parameter accordingly!
+1. Question 5: use `dplyr`'s `select` function to grab only the `abdomencircum` and `percentfat1` columns from the dataset and save it in a new variable with the name of your choosing; use the original dataset for now, we'll use this filtered data for Question 8.
+1. Question 6: use the `summary()` function on the original bodyfat dataset to print out summary statistics for each column.
+1. Question 7: use `ggplot` to plot a scatterplot of the relationship between `abdomencircum` and `percentfat`.
+Remember to add appropriate titles and labels!
-1. Question 3: create a new .Rmd file
+1. Question 8: use `regress` to create a SLR model of the relationship between `abdomencircum` and `percentfat`.
+1. Question 9: summarize the results of the SLR model in language suitable for a scientific publication.